Visrozar/DjangoRecommender/README.md

 > **Note:**
 > Easiest way to do that would be to download and install [Anaconda](https://www.continuum.io/downloads).

-Install Django by typing `easy_install django` in Treminal
+Install Django by typing `easy_install django` in Terminal

 Clone this repository